 10. How much does WFME recognition cost and who pays for it?

 There is a fee of $1,000 for assessment of the application form.
 In the event that examination of the application form shows that the agency is not eligible for recognition by WFME, this fee is non-refundable.

 These fees are payable by the accrediting agency seeking recognition.
-In addition, the accrediting agency seeking recognition pays the travel and other expenses of the WFME recognition team.
+In addition, the accrediting agency seeking recognition pays for the travel and accommodation of WFME recognition team members.

 11. What elements are covered by the WFME recognition cost?

 The costs of the Recognition Programme include the academic, administrative and clerical support of the programme and specific costs relating to the evaluation of each application.
 These costs include: the initial assessment of the full application, administrative and logistic support of the WFME recognition team and recognition process, the recognition team’s observation of the accrediting agency during a site-visit to a medical school, and a meeting of the agency’s decision making committee.
 The fee also covers the costs of preparing the final report, including feedback to the agency, and the meeting of the WFME Recognition Committee.